radharamanlal/SDE/readme.md

     * `./resized_images/` will have the resized version.
     * `./watermarked/` will have the final, watermarked version.

-## 🔮 Future Improvements
+##  Future Improvements

-This project demonstrates the core concept, but a production-ready system would add:
+This project demonstrates the concept of pipe and filter, but a production-ready system would require significant effort in following aspects:
-* **Dead-Letter Queues (DLQs):** If a file is corrupt and a filter fails 3 times, the message should be moved to a `_error_queue` for inspection instead of blocking the pipeline.
+* **Dead-Letter Queues (DLQs):** If a file is corrupt and a filter fails miltiple times (lets say 3 times, the message should be moved to a `_error_queue` for inspection instead of blocking the pipeline.
-* **Centralized Logging:** Logging from all three services should be aggregated.
+* **Centralized Logging:** Logging from all three services should be club togehter into one logger.
 * **Shared Storage:** The local folders (`uploads/`, etc.) won't work if you scale.
 These should be replaced with a shared volume or cloud storage (like Amazon S3).
 * **Configuration Management:** Hard-coded values (`localhost`, queue names) should be moved to environment variables.
 ````